markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 The Announce Mechanism in Detail
 --------------------------------

-When an *announce* is transmitted by from a Reticulum instance, it will be forwarded by any transport node receiving it, but according to some specific rules:
+When an *announce* for a destination is transmitted by from a Reticulum instance, it will be forwarded by any transport node receiving it, but according to some specific rules:

 * | If this exact announce has already been received before, ignore it.

-* | If not, record into a table which node the announce was received from, and how many times in total it has been retransmitted to get here.
+* | If not, record into a table which Transport Node the announce was received from, and how many times in total it has been retransmitted to get here.

-* | If the announce has been retransmitted *m+1* times, it will not be forwarded.
+* | If the announce has been retransmitted *m+1* times, it will not be forwarded any more.
 By default, *m* is set to 128.

-* | The announce will be assigned a delay *d* = c\ :sup:`h` seconds, where *c* is a decay constant, and *h* is the amount of times this packet has already been forwarded.
+* | After a randomised delay, the announce will be retransmitted on all interfaces that have bandwidth available for processing announces.
+By default, the maximum bandwidth allocation for processing announces is set at 2%, but can be configured on a per-interface basis.

-* | The packet will be given a priority *p = 1/d*.
+* | If any given interface does not have enough bandwidth available for retransmitting the announce, the announce will be assigned a priority inversely proportional to it's hop count, and be inserted into a queue managed by the interface.

-* | If at least *d* seconds has passed since the announce was received, and no other packets with a priority higher than *p* are waiting in the queue, and the channel is not utilized by other traffic, the announce will be forwarded.
+* | When the interface has bandwidth available for processing an announce, it will prioritise announces for destinations that are closest in terms of hops, thus prioritising reachability and connectivity of local nodes, even on slow networks that connect to wider and faster networks.

-* | If no other nodes are heard retransmitting the announce with a greater hop count than when it left this node, transmitting it will be retried *r* times.
+* | After the announce has been re-transmitted, and if no other nodes are heard retransmitting the announce with a greater hop count than when it left this node, transmitting it will be retried *r* times.
 By default, *r* is set to 1.
-Retries follow same rules as above, with the exception that it must wait for at least *d* = c\ :sup:`h+1` + t + rand(0, rw) seconds.
-This amount of time is equal to the amount of time it would take the next node to retransmit the packet, plus a random window.
-By default, *t* is set to 10 seconds, and the random window *rw* is set to 10 seconds.

-* | If a newer announce from the same destination arrives, while an identical one is already in the queue, the newest announce is discarded.
-If the newest announce contains different application specific data, it will replace the old announce, but will use *d* and *p* of the old announce.
+* | If a newer announce from the same destination arrives, while an identical one is already waiting to be transmitted, the newest announce is discarded.
+If the newest announce contains different application specific data, it will replace the old announce.

 Once an announce has reached a node in the network, any other node in direct contact with that node will be able to reach the destination the announce originated from, simply by sending a packet